jbhender/Stats506_F20/examples/README.md

  - `dups.txt`, `nhanes_files.txt` example text files for use with the shell examples.
- - `ex_while_read.sh` Illustrates the `while read` pattern for looping.
+ - `ex_while_read.sh` illustrates the `while read` pattern for looping.
- - `ex_check_dup_lines.sh` Illustrates checking for duplicate lines in a file using `sort`, `uniq`, `wc` and an `if` statement.
-The `if` statement syntax here is for bash and may error in other shell, e.g. zsh.
+ - `ex_check_dup_lines.sh` illustrates checking for duplicate lines in a file using `sort`, `uniq`, `wc` and an `if` statement.
+The `if` statement syntax here is for bash and may error in other shells, e.g. zsh.